 Written assignments are an integral part of student learning activities in nursing courses.
 These guidelines will assist the student in preparing written assignments at the college level.
 Additional requirements for projects, term papers, or other learning activities may be specified by the instructor.
 Assignments must be typed unless indicated otherwise by the instructor.
 Assignments will be submitted through canvas unless otherwise instructed by the course faculty.
+All assignments must be submitted as required in every course.

-- 1. The American Psychological Association (APA) format provides a standard structure for clearly, concisely, and consistently documenting the source of data used in the preparation of reports, nursing care plans, or other assignments.

-Students must use the most current edition of American Psychological Association (APA), format for all papers. - 2.
+- 1. The American Psychological Association (APA) format provides a standard structure for clear, concise, and consistent documentation the source of data used in the preparation of reports, nursing care plans, or other assignments.
+Students must use the most current edition of APA format for all papers. - 2.
 All written assignments for both clinical and classroom will be submitted on the assigned due date.
 If a student is unable to meet the assigned due date, prior arrangements for an extension must be made with the professor for the course.
 Should no mutually agreed upon arrangement be made for an extension, or the extension date is not met, a 10% per day penalty will apply.
 After seven calendar days, late assignments will not be accepted and a grade of zero will be recorded. - 3.
 All written clinical assignments must receive a grade of satisfactory or an 80% for a student to continue in clinical.
-If a student receives a grade of unsatisfactory or less than 80%, that student will not continue in clinical. and be dismissed from the program.